top of page

 Gunning

-A patronymic surname, which evolved from the shortened Anglicised form of the Gaelic 'Ó Conaing', meaning 'descendant of Conaing', a personal name.
+Irish patronymic surname, which evolved from the shortened Anglicised form of the Gaelic 'Ó Conaing', meaning 'descendant of Conaing', a personal name.
 In County Clare, it was adopted from 'Ó Gamhnáin', meaning 'son of Gamhnán’, a personal name based on a diminutive of gamhna ‘calf'.

 Herbert William Joseph Gunning 1886-1961